Flamenco in the Garden

 Angelina Ramirez is a flamenco movement artist and teaching artist living in Tucson, Arizona.
 Ramirez’s artistic work explores what it means to be a queer, Latinx flamenca, practicing in a traditional Roma/gitano form of dance.
 As a teaching artist, she is interested in the intersections of arts and healing, focusing on work with elders of all abilities and integrated flamenco with autistic individuals.

 Ramirez is devoted to promoting accessibility and eradicating ableism, racism, and bigotry by practicing and promoting dialogue, acceptance, and community participation.
-In 2021 Ramirez received the Master-Apprentice Artist Award through Southwest Folklife Alliance for her dedication and commitment to Flamenco arts.
-She is a National Association of Latino Arts and Cultures fellow.
-In 2018 she received the Arizona Commission on the Arts’ Artist Research and Development Grant to support the development of her evening-length work /SER/.
+In 2021, Ramirez received the Master-Apprentice Artist Award from the Southwest Folklife Alliance for her dedication and commitment to Flamenco arts.
+She is a fellow of the National Association of Latino Arts and Cultures.
+In 2018, she received the Arizona Commission on the Arts’ Artist Research and Development Grant to support the development of her evening-length work /SER/.

 Diana Schaible